martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

-> This release adds compatibility with Astro v6 while maintaining compatibility with Astro v5.
+> This release adds compatibility with Astro v7 while maintaining compatibility with earlier versions of Astro.
+The only breaking change is the removal of the `CreateAnimationScope.astro` component, which was never officially documented and was rarely, if ever, used.
+If you were using it, please get in touch on Discord (@martrapp) or Bluesky (@martr.app) and we will find a solution.

 ## Recently Learned Tricks ##